Hey there! Are you ready to experience the soaring mountain peaks, abundant wildlife, and gorgeous vistas of Rocky Mountain National Park?!

 There is so much to do.
 You may have already looked at a map and felt a little overwhelmed — and eager — to make sure you don’t miss the best sights.

-I’m a former park ranger and I’ll help you plan your vacation down to the details.
+I’m a former park ranger, and I’ll help you plan your vacation down to the details.
 I’ve extensively explored Rocky Mountain and am here to help!

-So whether this is your first time to Rocky, or if you are returning after many years and would like to be reintroduced to the park, this list of 12 things is for you.
+Whether this is your first time to Rocky, or if you are returning after many years and would like to be reintroduced to the park, this list of 12 things is for you.

 What You Need to Know

-- With 4 entrances and hundreds of miles of trails, Rocky Mountain is definitely crowded and busy.
+- Don’t miss out on anything during your trip!
 For the best experience, get an early start to your day and have a solid plan — like this detailed itinerary.

 - Learn the warning signs of altitude sickness.
-If you start experiencing headaches, dizziness, nausea, vomiting, or fatigue you may need to get to a lower elevation.
+If you start experiencing headaches, dizziness, nausea, vomiting, or fatigue, you may need to get to a lower elevation.
 Be sure to drink plenty of water and take your time as you hike in Rocky to allow your body to acclimatize to the high elevation.

-I’ll make sure that you don’t miss the sights that make this park so famous, but I also want to provide a few treasures that are off the beaten path as well.
+I’ll make sure that you don’t miss the sights that make this park so famous, but I also want to provide a few treasures that are off-the-beaten-path as well.
 Let the adventure begin!